-Students majoring in environmental studies are encouraged to pursue minors and certificates to complement the major and to focus on specific areas of interest, including Climate Science and Adaptation, Water Resources, GIS, Environmental Science and Sustainability.
+Students are encouraged to pursue minors and certificates to complement the major and to focus on specific areas of interest, including Climate Science and Adaptation, Water Resources, GIS, Environmental Science and Sustainability.

 Core Courses